Skip to main content

 Recommended order:

-1. architecture and boundaries,
+1. Architecture and boundaries,

-2. domain and errors,
+2. Domain and errors,

-3. CLI and output contract,
+4. CLI and output contract,

-5. evolution to a TUI with ratatui.
+5. Evolution to TUI with ratatui.

-Series chapters
+Series chapters (the tasting menu)

 #